-Well defined instruction, in small groups and individually, will provide training in the areas of employment and job skills, social skills, including maintaining positive mental health, and independent living skills.
+Well-defined instruction, in small groups and individually, will provide training in the areas of employment and job skills, social skills, including maintaining positive mental health, and independent living skills.
 There will plenty of recreational activities as well!

-Participants will practice skills in real time scenarios, such a taking a RIDE bus to go grocery shopping, negotiating conflict, mock job interviews, cooking, cleaning and proper grooming.
+Participants will practice skills in real time scenarios, such a taking a RIDE bus to go grocery shopping, negotiating conflict, mock job interviews, cooking, cleaning and good hygiene.
 Advocacy adventures will include a visit to the legislature to meet with senators and representatives and to learn how bills are made.
 Participants will learn skills for self-advocacy, including the provision of accommodations according to the ADA.
 It is expected that participants will leave the program more knowledgeable about their options and feeling more confident in their skills.

 To qualify for this program applicants must:

 - have a disability

 - be between 16 and 23 years old

 - be self-directing and able to make their own choices

 - be a Rhode Island resident

 There is no cost to students or their families.
 Lodging, food, activities, transportation, interpreters for the deaf, and personal care attendants for students with physical disabilities will be provided.